NewGamezzz/espnet/doc/espnet3/multiple_gpu.md

 ### 3. Local vs. cluster performance

-The refactored runner supports three modes—local, synchronous cluster jobs, and asynchronous cluster submissions.
+The refactored runner supports three modes: local, synchronous cluster jobs, and asynchronous cluster submissions.
 The same decoding runner was benchmarked in [#6178](https://github.com/espnet/espnet/pull/6178#issuecomment-3400164353) on an A40 GPU with the OWSM-V4 medium (1B) model over 1,000 LibriSpeech test-clean